diodechain/website/index.md

   content: |
     You need access to various applications when working remotely - from home or around the world.

-    GMail, Dropbox, and the like just don’t have military-grade security like we provide.
+    GMail, Dropbox, and the like just don’t have end-to-end encrypted security like we provide.

     With Diode, you can tunnel directly to your tools, or ensure you are always accessing them from a "safe" region - all from bookmark links built into the app.
   buttons: